Pinarayi Vijayan: Electoral performance in Kerala Assembly

-First term (2016–2021)
+First term as chief minister of Kerala (2016-2021)

 Following the 2016 Legislative Assembly election, Pinarayi Vijayan became the Chief Minister of Kerala.
 The swearing-in ceremony of his Left Democratic Front ministry with 19-member cabinet was held on 25 May 2016.
-Vijayan held the charge of Home Affairs & Vigilance Departments along with the other portfolios normally held by the Chief Ministers, and not mentioned elsewhere.
-He is elected from Dharmadom constituency.
+Vijayan held the charge of Home Affairs & Vigilance Departments along with the other portfolios normally held by the Chief Ministers.
+He was elected from Dharmadom constituency.

 During the severe 2018 Kerala floods—the worst in a century—Chief Minister Pinarayi Vijayan took an active leadership role in coordinating rescue and relief efforts.
 On 14 August 2018, he led an aerial survey of affected regions and thanked the Central government, Prime Minister Narendra Modi, and opposition parties for their "constructive roles".
 He called upon employees to donate wages to the Chief Minister's Distress Relief Fund and asked banks to waive transfer charges, as part of state‑level relief initiatives.

 He also addressed concerns over misinformation, warning that those spreading fake news about the relief operations would face action.
 He visited multiple flood-affected districts—including Idukki, Wayanad, Kannur, and Ernakulam—to directly assess conditions and address grievances from victims in relief camps.

 Journalists and analysts credited him with restoring public confidence, often citing his no‑nonsense manner and timely press briefings as key to rallying relief efforts and sustaining morale during the crisis.

 Nevertheless, the Government was accused of misappropriating a large amount from the Chief Minister's Distress Relief Fund which was collected during the floods.

 In 2020, Vijayan faced heat from various opposition parties after several members of the chief minister's office were accused in the 2020 Kerala gold smuggling case.
 The suspended principal secretary of IT department Mr. M. Shivasankar was arrested in connection with the investigation of the Gold smuggling case.